mattbport/report-template/sourcefile.md

 # Referencing
-Use the Harvard referencing format.
+Your references should be formatted following the APA 7th edition guidelines.
 References should be published materials accessible to the public.
 Internal technical reports may be cited only if they are easily accessible (i.e. you can give the address to obtain the report within your citation) and may be obtained by any reader.
 Proprietary information may not be cited.
-Private communications should be acknowledged, not referenced (e.g., "[Robertson, personal communication]").
+Private communications should be acknowledged, not referenced (e.g. [Robertson, personal communication]).

 ## Using Pandoc for citation management